dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 - How to Evaluate: Admin users won't appear when a user makes search for another users.
 - Outcome of Task: xxx

+## Tasks: Saurab Dulal

+### Task 1: Submit Proposal
+- Description: Create a button in a hackathon page to submit a proposal for it
+- How to Evaluate: A logged in user should be able to register for a hackathon
+- Outcome of Task: xxx

+### Task 2: Follow Hackathon
+- Description: Create a button to follow a hackathon
+- How to Evaluate: A logged in user should be able to follow a hackathon
+    - Outcome of Task: xxx

+### Task 3: Customized Hackathon Show Page
+- Description: Hackathon show page was incomplete in the first iteration, it will be customized and will be completed
+- How to Evaluate: Every single functionality should work, as well as the link with dependencies such as user/proposal should be complete
+- Outcome of Task: xxx

+### Task 4: Customized New Hackathon Page
+- Description: "Create new hackathon" page lacks some fields such as private/public hackathon, create a text field for them.
+- How to Evaluate: Text field to specify private/public hackathon will be included.
+Note: This is to separate private and public Hackathon so that to restrict private hackathon being displayed in the home page.
+- Outcome of Task: xxx

+### Task 5: UI/UX
+- Description: Home page and hackathon pages should contains CSS and user friendly design
+- How to Evaluate: Responsive design and friendly interface
+- Outcome of Task: xxx

+### Task 6: Show registered user
+- Description: Create a field in "show hackathon" page to display all the user registered to a hackathon
+- How to Evaluate: All the users registered to a hackathon will be shown
+- Outcome of Task: xxx

+### Task 7: Show Proposal
+- Description: Create a page to show all the proposal submitted to a hackathon
+- How to Evaluate: All the proposal submitted for a hackathon will be shown in a specific page
+- Outcome of Task: xxx

 ## Tasks: Sajib Sen

 ### Task 1: Create Hackathon